Orbital Magnetization and Streda Formula of Interacting Electrons in the Mean-field Approximation: Mean-Field Projector Induced by a Magnetic Field

 where $\chi^0_{c\vec k+\vec q,\, v\vec k} = (n_{c\vec k+\vec q} - n_{v\vec k})/(\varepsilon_{c\vec k+\vec q} - \varepsilon_{v\vec k})$ is the susceptibility defined in terms of mean-field quasiparticles.
 Substituting Eq.~\eqref{eq:X_and_Gamma} into Eq.~\eqref{eq:stability_cond} gives the self-consistent vertex equation,

-This expression has a natural diagrammatic interpretation: it represents the static limit of the Bethe--Salpeter equation for the current vertex dressed by particle--hole interactions.
-The first term on the right-hand side is the bare vertex, while the second term captures vertex corrections due to the repeated exchange scattering of particle--hole excitations, forming a geometric ladder series.
+This expression has a natural diagrammatic interpretation: it represents the static limit of the Bethe-Salpeter equation for the current vertex dressed by particle-hole interactions.
+The first term on the right-hand side is the bare vertex, while the second term captures vertex corrections resulting from the repeated exchange scattering of particle-hole excitations, forming a geometric ladder series.

 The key step in our derivation is that we find a closed-form solution to the vertex equation in the long-wavelength limit ($q \to 0$) [see Appendix]: